-J.J.
-Lewis | Superintendent & CEO 850 Hampshire Road, Suite R Thousand Oaks, California 91361 (818) 824-6233 jlewis@compasscharters.org
+Elizabeth Brenner | Superintendent & CEO 850 Hampshire Road, Suite R Thousand Oaks, California 91361 (818) 824-6233 ebrenner@compasscharters.org

 A copy of the UCP is available upon request at the Central Office and on the school website within the CCS Board Policy Manual.
 For further information on any part of the complaint procedures, including filing a complaint or requesting a copy of the complaint procedures, please contact the Superintendent & CEO.